satsinush/Snapchat_Memories_Tool/README.md

 > _Using `memories_location_time/` can cause timestamps to appear double-adjusted._
 > Run the script and upload your files while your device is in the **same timezone**.
 > _Uploading from a different timezone than where the script was run can shift timestamps by several hours._
+>
+> For users utilizing the **latest version of "My Data"** Exports there may be some photo and/or video files that were not put in any zipped folders when downloaded.
+They appear to mostly be photos and videos saved to Snapchat Memories from the camera roll.
+> These can be uploaded to iCloud Photos as well but their times will be in UTC time and they will not have any geolocation metadata

+---

+## 🔒 System Security Reminders

+### Windows 🪟

+Windows may block outside downloads the first time you run them.

+If you see a popup saying:

+> "Windows protected your PC"

+This is normal — Windows is warning you because the tools were downloaded from the internet.

+**To allow them:**

+1. Click **More info**
+2. Click **Run anyway**

+Once approved the first time, they will run normally.

+> 💡 **Tip:**
+> If Windows deletes the file immediately after download, check **Windows Security → Virus & threat protection → Protection history** and restore it.

+### macOS 🍏

+macOS may block outside applications when you first download them.

+If you see a message such as:

+> "application cannot be opened because it is from an unidentified developer."

+or the script appears to do nothing — macOS likely blocked the tool.

+**To allow them:**

+1. Open **System Settings**
+2. Go to **Privacy & Security**
+3. Scroll down to the **Security** section
+4. Click **Allow Anyway** next to the application
+5. Run the script again

+> 💡 **Tip:**
+> Sometimes macOS hides the popup behind other windows.
+> If you don’t see a warning, still check **System Settings → Privacy & Security**.

 ---